Pistol Caliber Carbines — Looks Matter

-Which is why I believe one of the biggest selling points for these guns are their aesthetics.
+Which is why I believe one of the biggest selling points for these guns is their aesthetics.

-While it’s easy to argue the merits of longer barrels, increased sight radius, and reduced recoil of larger guns chambered in pistol calibers.
-But aesthetics are more important to the pistol caliber carbine fan.
+While it’s easy to argue the merits of longer barrels, increased sight radius, and reduced recoil of larger guns chambered in pistol calibers, aesthetics are more important to the pistol caliber carbine fan.

 Sounds crazy, I know – but consider this: Would the MP5 be as iconic as it was, if it fed from an extended handgun mag from the time, like a Browning Hi-Power mag?

 Shoehorning them into this role reveals some of the engineering hiccups associated with extending these magazines.
-While their sheet-metal bodies (or polymer like Glock/HK) are thick enough for hard use when encapsulated by a full-length magazine well like those found inside handgun pistol grips — extending the mags allows vastly more force to be exerted on them.
-Basically allowing the magazine to function as a pry bar inside the gun.
+While their sheet-metal bodies (or polymer-like Glock/HK) are thick enough for hard use when encapsulated by a full-length magwell like those found inside handgun pistol grips — extending the mags allows vastly more force to be exerted on them.
+Basically, it allows the magazine to function as a pry bar inside the gun.
 Not only can this break the magazine, but it can change the locking angle enough to interfere with proper feeding.

-You can do what the Germans did with their older sub guns, and built the bolt and action around this, and make sure there’s always plenty of clearance.
+You can do what the Germans did with their older sub guns, and build the bolt and action around this, making sure there’s always plenty of clearance.
 The other option is what the engineers at SIG did with the MPX — they redesigned their magazine, so the top of the mag is oversized and doesn’t have much space to move.
 Plus, they reinforced the feed lips and locking tabs with steel to prevent warping.

 Because the resulting firearm wouldn’t capture the curves and lines the average gun-lover associates with SMG-like guns.
 But this phenomenon isn’t limited to magazine design.
-It’s the reason nearly every pistol caliber carbine that resembles an SMG is offered in a pistol version as well.
+It’s the reason that most pistol caliber carbines resembling an SMG are offered in a pistol version as well.
 Extending the barrel on most of these guns makes them look odd and disproportionate.

-I wanted the super compact, fully-automatic version with a suppressor on it.
-Thankfully, I went through the trouble of registering my MPX as an SBR, and I own a suppressor or two – so I can fulfil most of my sub-gun fantasy.
+I wanted the super-compact, fully automatic version with a suppressor on it.
+Thankfully, I went through the trouble of registering my MPX as an SBR, and I own a suppressor or two – so I can fulfill most of my sub-gun fantasy.

-While there are plenty of other reasons to justify buying a compact pistol caliber carbine, let’s be honest — no one wants to drop serious cash on a gun they aren’t enamored with.
+While there are plenty of other reasons to justify buying compact pistol caliber carbines, let’s be honest — no one wants to drop serious cash on a gun they aren’t enamored with.